-The Core Clerkship in Surgery & Selectives is a twelve-week rotation which includes six weeks on General Surgery and three, two-week Selectives in surgical and other specialties.
-Passage of all three Selectives is mandatory for passage of the clerkship.
-The Selectives will be graded on a Pass/Fail system.
+The Core Clerkship in Surgery & Selectives is a twelve-week rotation which includes eight weeks on General Surgery and two, two-week Selectives in surgical and other specialties.
+Passage of both Selectives is mandatory for passage of the clerkship.
+The two Selectives will be graded on a Pass/Fail system.

 Students will be provided with direct daily / weekly feedback by attending and resident physicians regarding their medical knowledge, patient care, interpersonal and communication skills, systems based practice/practice based learning activities, and professionalism as well as their technical skills.
 In addition, at the end of the rotation, preceptors and attending /resident physicians that have had sufficient contact with the student will complete formal written evaluations paralleling the goals and objectives pertaining to the rotation.
-These evaluations will be discussed with the student by the Site Director of the institution where the rotation was held.